nonplayer/hammercrawl/hc_core_player_3_rules.md

 That's the basic breakdown of the core mechanic.
 All other concepts of the rules are explained in greater detail below.

+## Advantages and Disadvantages

+When a mechanical effect gives you an **Advantage** (aka an "add") on a die roll, you roll one extra die of the same type and keep the better of the two.
+Advantages can apply to any dice roll in the game, including d20 checks, damage rolls, and more.
+When rolling pools of dice with an advantage, just add one die of the base type to the pool, and then drop the lowest die after the roll.

+Similarly, a **Disadvantage** (aka a "disadd") on a die roll means you roll one extra die of the base type, and then count the *lowest* of the two.
+When adding disadvantage to a pool, roll the extra die alongside the pool, and then drop the *highest* roll from the result.

+Advantages and Disadvantages cancel each other out one for one.
+Additionally, multiple net adds and disadds can stack, adding multiple additional dice to the mix.
+In such a case, adjust the number of dice dropped or selected accordingly.

+For example, if you are rolling 2d6 base damage, and you gain two net advantages to the roll, then you should roll 4d6, then drop the lowest two.
+Conversely, if you are making a d20 saving throw and you have three net disadvantages (yikes!), then you should roll 4d20 and keep the lowest single die as your result.

 # The Rest of the Mechanics, Alphabetized

 As a reference for Play, this section is sorted alphabetically by subject.